 It is an endless project that never gets boring, provided you keep throwing new goals in the mix.
 Why?
 Because the project is you.

-Think of it as a jellybean box that has no bottom containing jelly beans of an infinite number of flavours.
+Think of it as a jellybean box that has no bottom containing jelly beans of an infinite number of flavors.

-Life isn’t long enough to discover all those flavours.
+Life isn’t long enough to discover all those flavors.

 Likewise, if done correctly, personal goals can

 - Keep you calm

 - Give you an immense feeling of contentment

 - Make you wiser and brighter